Medical Policy: 02.04.55

 The American Society of Clinical Oncology (2017) updated its clinical practice guidelines on systemic therapy for stage IV NSCLC.New or revised recommendations included the following recommendations: first-line treatment for patients with nonsquamous cell carcinoma or squamous cell carcinoma (without positive markers, eg, EGFR, ALK, ROS1), based on programmed death-ligand 1 expression; second-line treatment in patients who received first-line chemotherapy, without prior immune checkpoint therapy based on programmed death-ligand 1 expression; as well as recommendations for those patients who cannot receive immune checkpoint inhibitor.
 Recommendations are included for patients with a sensitizing EGFR variant, for patients with disease progression after first-line EGFR tyrosine kinase inhibitor therapy based on the results of T790M variant testing, and for patients with ROS1 gene rearrangement without prior crizotinib may be offered crizotinib, or if they previously received crizotinib, they may be offered chemotherapy.

-For additional testing, please see policy 02.04.63 Expanded Genetic Panels to Identify Targeted Cancer Therapy.
+For additional testing please see policy 02.04.63 Expanded Genetic Panels to Identify Targeted Cancer Therapy and 02.04.16 Circulating Tumor DNA and Circulating Tumor Cells for Cancer Management (Liquid Biopsies)

-Analysis of variants in the gene (only at exons 19 and 21) for the epidermal growth factor receptor (EGFR) is considered medically necessary as a technique to predict treatment response for individuals with non-small cell, non-squamous cell lung cancer undergoing treatment with EGFR tyrosine kinase inhibitor (TKI) therapy (for example, erlotinib [Tarceva®], gefitinib [Iressa®], or afatinib [Gilotrif®]).
+Analysis of variants in the gene (only at exons 19 and 21) for the epidermal growth factor receptor (EGFR) is considered medically necessary as a technique to predict treatment response for individuals with non-small cell, non-squamous cell lung cancer undergoing treatment with EGFR tyrosine kinase inhibitor (TKI) therapy (for example, erlotinib [Tarceva®], osimertinib [Tagrisso], dacomitinib [Vizimpro], gefitinib [Iressa®], or afatinib [Gilotrif®]).

-Analysis of variants in the gene (only at exons 19and 21) for the epidermal growth factor receptor (EGFR) is considered medically necessary as a technique to predict treatment response for individuals with squamous cell lung cancer undergoing treatment with EGFR tyrosine kinase inhibitor (TKI) therapy (for example, erlotinib [Tarceva®], gefitinib [Iressa®], or afatinib [Gilotrif®]) only in those without a smoking history.
+Analysis of variants in the gene (only at exons 19and 21) for the epidermal growth factor receptor (EGFR) is considered medically necessary as a technique to predict treatment response for individuals with squamous cell lung cancer and large cell carcinoma ;undergoing treatment with EGFR tyrosine kinase inhibitor (TKI) therapy (for example, erlotinib [Tarceva®], osimertinib [Tagrisso], dacomitinib [Vizimpro], gefitinib [Iressa®], or afatinib [Gilotrif®]).

-Analysis for the T790M variants in the gene for the EGFR is considered medical necessary as a technique to predict treatment response to osimertinib (Tagrisso™) in those who have progressed on or after EGFR TKI therapy.
+Analysis for the T790M variants in the gene for the EGFR is considered medical necessary as a technique to predict treatment response in those who have progressed on or after EGFR TKI therapy.

 The use of proteomic testing, including but not limited to the VeriStrat assay, is considered investigational.